-New development must preserve and enhance the historic assets and their surroundings and settings.
+New development must protect and enhance the historic assets and their surroundings and settings.

 The character and heritage of the plan area should be maintained and enhanced wherever possible.
 Particular protection must be given to listed buildings and locally identified historic assets.
-Any changes to locally identified historic assets including the Trestle Bridge and St Peter's Church must not detract from their significance.
+Any changes to locally identified historic assets including the Trestle Bridge, St Peter's Church and War Memorial should not detract from their heritage.